JessicaChevallier/MIlab_EC_scRNA_thymus/Docker/readme.txt

         BUILD THE IMAGE
 # ############################

-# cd to the directory containing the docker file
+# cd to the directory containing the docker file and run the following:

 sudo docker build -t scrna_data_analysis .